 To put it simply, most of us have done our hard time and doggedly stuck with it long enough to achieve a reasonable level of achievement.
 We’ve steadily built our bylines over many years.
 We’ve improved our creative writing and forged working relationships with editors.
 And we’ve dealt with the inevitable disappointments and rejections without allowing ourselves to get disillusioned.

-Freelance writers have to put in the time to succeed.
+Freelance travel writers have to put in enough time to succeed.
 Forging a writing career won’t happen instantly, no matter what hyped-up sales copy you’ve read.

 Your professional freelance writing career will advance in step with the time you put in.
 There’s no other way around it.
 No shortcuts.